time-loop/clickup-projen/README.md

 ```

 ## Upgrading Dependencies...Quickly

+NOTE: we need to update this to work in a `renovate` world.

 Since there will be many repos which are created as `clickup-projen` based projects, there will be many which utilize the same common dependencies.
 Even beyond that, sometimes waiting for the dependabot functionality takes too long depending on the frequency at which it's set to run.